tshihad/hpegl-provider-lib/README.md

 ### Use in service provider repos

-The only use of this file is with the metal/Quake provider code.
+The only use of this file is with the bare-metal provider code.

 ### Use in hpegl provider

-This package is used by the hpegl provider to build a .gltform for use with metal.
+This package is used by the hpegl provider to build a .gltform for use with bare-metal.

 ## pkg/provider